 The mountains should have a soft distant look use some clear water and a tissue to soften the background.

-To find more like it see the labels at the right or choose one of the favorites in the sidebar.
+To find more like it use the searchbox or choose one of the favorites in the sidebar.
 I am sure you will find one you like.

 Use the share buttons below to share this, Thank you.